Mocking Styles in Testing: Narrow vs Broad

 3. Contract Testing

-Validate agreements between services without mocking internal behavior.
+Validate agreements between services without mocking internal logic.

 4. Property-Based Testing

-Each of these reduces reliance on mocks and shifts confidence toward actual system behavior.
+All of these approaches reduce reliance on mocks and increase confidence in real system behavior.

 Conclusion

-• Use Nero mocks when correctness of interaction is critical.
+• Use Narrow mocks when the correctness of interactions is critical.

-• Use Broad mocks when behavior and flexibility matter more.
+• Use Broad mocks when flexibility and behavior matter more than internal details.

 Further Reading